Hubbard Woods station

 Hubbard Woods is a station on Metra's Union Pacific North Line located in Winnetka, Illinois.
 Hubbard Woods is located at 1065 Gage Street.
 Hubbard Woods is 17.7 mi away from Ogilvie Transportation Center in Chicago, the southern terminus of the Union Pacific North Line.
 Trains continue as far north as Kenosha, Wisconsin.
-In Metra's zone-based fare system, Hubbard Woods is in Zone D. As of 2018, Hubbard Woods is the 120th busiest of Metra's 236 non-downtown stations, with an average of 396 weekday boardings.
+In Metra's zone-based fare system, Hubbard Woods is in Zone 3.
+As of 2018, Hubbard Woods is the 120th busiest of Metra's 236 non-downtown stations, with an average of 396 weekday boardings.

 Hubbard Woods consists of a station and two side platforms which serve two tracks, with northbound trains using the west platform and southbound trains use the east platform.
 The station is located at street level and is open from 5:15 A.M. to 1:00 P.M.
 The platforms at Hubbard Woods are located in a below-grade depression.
 The platforms are accessible from Scott Avenue as well as a pedestrian bridge adjacent to the station house.
 Parking is available at Hubbard Woods.

-As of April 25, 2022, Hubbard Woods is served by 23 inbound trains and 21 outbound trains on weekdays, by 11 trains in each direction on Saturdays, and by eight trains in each direction on Sundays.
+As of September 20, 2025, Hubbard Woods is served by 50 trains (26 inbound, 24 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.

 The Green Bay Trail, a hiking and bicycle trail, runs parallel to the train tracks at Hubbard Woods and is accessible from the platforms.
 Until November 2015, this station had a ticket agent.